-In order to have a successful move day, it’s important to not assume that just because something fits through the door of your current home, it will be no problem at your future home.
+To have a successful move day, it’s important to not assume that just because something fits through the door of your current home, it will be no problem at your future home.

 Here’s how you can ensure a smooth move of your furniture, even if there’s a door in the way.

 The easiest way to avoid being in this undesirable situation is to measure everything ahead of time — both in your old and new homes.